hahnrena/Echomail-final/server/README.md

 User Authentification

--Users can sign up or log in with a Google Account -Invalid login or signup attempts would invoke front-end and back-end errors.
+-Users can sign up or log in with a Google Account -Invalid login would invoke an error in the front-end & back-end

 -Logged in users can access creating a survey, sending a survey, adding credits, and viewing their Dashboard of surveys -Once a user sends a survey, they get redirected to the main dashboard and can view their 'sent' surveys